atomicobject/systir/README.markdown

-_This project is no longer actively maintained._
+_This project is no longer actively maintained.
+It is known to run well under Ruby 1.8, but not Ruby 1.9_

 _Atomic Object still believes strongly in the value of system testing applications.
 If you're interested in system testing, check out something like [Cucumber](http://cukes.info/), [Steak](https://github.com/cavalle/steak), or straight up [RSpec](http://relishapp.com/rspec)._